Earning a Micro-credential FAQ

 Which micro-credentials will be available to earn?

-Two micro-credentials – Fundamentals of Community Engagement and Community Partnerships – will be rolled out on a pilot basis (limited to 50 applicants) beginning in November 2018.
-Starting in the spring of 2019, a larger set of the micro-credentials–including the pilot ones–will be available to all those who wish to apply.
-The full set of 14 micro-credentials will rolled out over the following several months.
+Two micro-credentials – Fundamentals of Community Engagement and Community Partnerships – will be available in the spring of 2019 to all those who wish to apply.
+The full set of micro-credentials will rolled out over the following several months.

 How might I earn full certification as a Campus Compact Community Engaged Professional?

 After earning a requisite number of micro-credentials, you may apply for Campus Compact’s full certification that demonstrates and validates your broad expertise and commitment as a Community Engagement Professional.

 How much will it cost to earn a micro-credential?

 Once the program is launched, we estimate the cost for submitting materials to earn an individual micro-credential will be about 60 dollars.
 This is subject to change.